Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 The American Ermine Moth (Yponomeuta multipunctella) is a moth species found in Oklahoma and other states throughout the United States.

-It has a wingspan of approximately 12-19 mm, white to cream in color with pinkish-brown and yellow spots and stripes near the edges.
+It has a wingspan of approximately 12-19 mm and is white to cream in color with pinkish-brown and yellow spots and stripes near the edges.

 These types of moths in Oklahoma emerge from their cocoons in mid-spring and will feed mainly on fruit trees such as pear, hawthorn, cherry, plum, and apple trees, although they may also feed on other plants such as elm, privet, and rose.

-This species is found primarily along the east coast of nightshade where you can find large populations building webs in tree crotches or clusters in leafy patches at ground level between stones.
+This species is found primarily along the east coast of the nightshade, where large populations build webs in tree crotches or cluster in leafy patches at ground level between stones.

 Pruning infested branches may also help reduce damage without significantly removing healthy plant tissue.

-Certain natural predators have been found to reduce ermine moth populations including wasps and birds so encouraging these can be beneficial over long-term practices.
+Certain natural predators, including wasps and birds, have been found to reduce ermine moth populations, so encouraging these can be beneficial over the long term.

 15. American Lappet Moth